 SSC 220: Social Research Methods (3 cr) -- Introduces basic social sciences research methodology focusing on methods of research, experimental and proper variable manipulation.

 - Elective -- CRJ 315: Victimology (3 cr) -- Course emphasizes the theoretical and empirical approach to the examination of victims, explores different types of victims and how to assist them.

 - Elective -- CRJ 340: Management in Criminal Justice Organizations (3 cr) [Prerequisite: CRJ 101 or CRJ 246 and 212.] -- Explores historical and contemporary management strategies that have been employed in criminal justice organizations.

 CRJ 300: Professional Ethics in Criminal Justice (3 cr) -- Fundamentals of ethical behavior as it relates to the American criminal justice system.
-Applies classical and contemporary ethical theories to the discussion of such issues as discretion, corruption, use of force, racism, deception, professionalism and the nature and meaning of justice.
+Applies classical and contemporary ethical theories to the discussion of such issues as discretion, corruption, use of force, racism, deception and the nature and meaning of justice.